 By Steve Z. Ranot, CA•IFA/CBV, CFE

 The Family Law Act requires a spouse to include the value of all property that the spouse owns on the valuation date in net family property.
 In general, this has been interpreted as the fair market value on the valuation date of that property.
-A number of cases involving stock brokers, or “investment advisors,” and their books of accounts, have thrown this interpretation into a state of confusion.
+A number of cases involving stockbrokers, or “investment advisors,” and their books of accounts, have thrown this interpretation into a state of confusion.
 Many stock brokerage firms encourage their employed investment advisors (“IAs”) to source new clients and build up a client base from which to earn commissions or fees for financial management services.
 As in most businesses, there is a value to having a loyal client base that generates a steady stream of revenue.
 Not wishing to lose this revenue should an IA decide to leave to compete or to retire, many brokerage firms offer a formal purchase plan for the book of accounts if the retiring IA assists in the orderly transition of his or her book of accounts to an IA selected by the firm.

 In a number of such cases, the Court has found that it is inappropriate to include the value implied by a formal purchase plan of the book in net family property on the basis that it is inequitable to deem that the IA had access to the notional proceeds from the sale of the book while still expecting him or her to pay support from the earnings generated by the book.
 This is inconsistent with the Court’s treatment of most other business owners, who must include the value of their business interests but still continue to include their earnings from the business in Guidelines income.

-As a result of this inconsistency, many settlements which we have been involved in have seen the parties arrive at a value of the book of accounts somewhere between the value implied by the formal purchase plan and the discounted value for the number of years until expected retirement.
+As a result of this inconsistency, many settlements that we have been involved in have seen the parties arrive at a value of the book of accounts somewhere between the value implied by the formal purchase plan and the discounted value for the number of years until expected retirement.

 It was hoped that a recent decision in Dunn v.
 Dunn (2011 ONSC 6899) would be a source of clarity on this issue.
 Mr. Dunn was an IA at a brokerage firm and had built up a book of accounts that generated an average annual income of $225,000.
 The Court was presented with evidence under two scenarios: 1) under the brokerage firm’s formal purchase plan, the book of accounts was worth $261,000 at V-Day but was discounted to $170,000, likely as a result of income tax and present value adjustments (the Reasons are not clear on this) and 2) under the assumption that the value of the book of accounts could also be measured by the amount Mr. Dunn could receive on an after-tax basis to leave the firm to join a competitor, determined to be $126,000.